pierreprinetti/newday/README.md

-# Bullet
+# Newday

-A Bullet-journal assistant.
+A todo-list assistant.

-Useful if you keep a TODO list in the form of an electronic bullet-journal.

 ## What

-Given this journal:
+Given this daily log:

 ```
 +--------------+